 How It's Treated

 There is currently no specific treatment or vaccine available.
 The best protection against Zika is prevention, which consists of reducing mosquito bites through the use of mosquito nets, insect repellents containing DEET, and clothing that covers the skin.
+The Environmental Protection Agency has a tool you can use to find the best mosquito repellent for your lifestyle.
 Good sanitation and hygiene measures in the home, covering water tanks and stopping water from collecting both inside and outside the house, is also essential to reduce mosquito breeding.
 For this reason, poorer communities lacking in water and sanitation infrastructure may be more at risk from the virus.

 What Save the Children is Doing